Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-You can buy two business cars because you got two businesses going.
+You could buy two business cars—you’ve got two businesses.

 00:19:43:03 - 00:19:45:22